Evaluating Language Models' Evaluations of Games: Additional analysis details

 \section{Additional analysis details}

 We include additional details into model evaluations, based on the estimated game-theoretic payoffs and further comparisons to human evaluations of payoff and funness.

+In addition to the $R^2$ over payoff and funness evaluations reported in the main text, we compute Spearman's rank correlation over the games evaluations (see Figure~\ref{fig:spearman-r}); the rank correlation is less discriminative across models, however, the general trends across model families persist.
 We show additional individual game-level predicted payoff and funness evaluations in Figures~\ref{fig:payoff-individ} and ~\ref{fig:fun-individ} respectively, and we move beyond aggregate analyses to compare the distribution of people and model judgments in Figure~\ref{fig:dist-comp}.